-The main scientific results of A. D. Gvishiani: the theory of stability of dynamic classifications for geological and geophysical problems, new discrete clustering methods and recognition of abnormal areas on time series, discrete mathematical approach to the evaluation of magnetic activity, the system of voting algorithms to detect possible locations of strong earthquakes, which allowed the places of several destructive earthquakes in our country to be determined in advance.
+The main scientific results of A. D. Gvishiani: the theory of stability of dynamic classifications for geological and geophysical problems, systems clustering methods and recognition of abnormal areas on time series, discrete mathematical approach to the evaluation of magnetic activity, the family of voting algorithms to detect possible locations of strong, significant and strongest earthquakes, which allowed the places of several destructive earthquakes in our country and abroad to be determined in advance.
 He revived and initiated the active development of the Russian segment of INTERMAGNET observatories in Russia and CIS countries.
 He supervised 3 post-doctoral researchers and 14 Ph.D. students.

 Under the efficient leadership of A. D. Gvishiani (from January 2005 to October 2018), GC RAS became one of the international leaders in the field of geophysics and geoinformatics and received scientific results of global significance.
 In 2018 GC RAS was assigned a rating of a research institute of the I category.
 Young scientists under the age of 39 comprise more than one-third of GC RAS workforce.